Chiral Gravitational Waves from Chiral Fermions: Axion Coupling to Fermions and the Production of Chiral Gravitational Waves

 Taking $H\leq 10^{13}$ GeV, we find that $\Delta \chi \leq 10^{-8}$, which is not in reach within the current CMB polarization experiments.
 Such a small signal is expected since the production of fermions is blocked by the Pauli exclusion principle.

 We also evaluated the integral (\ref{F function}) for values of $k$ in the range $0<k/H<1$ to find that the spectrum is almost scale invariant with a slight red tilt as can be seen in Fig.~\ref{fig:red spectrum}.
+This scale invariance can be quantified by writing either ${\cal P}^+$ or ${\cal P}^-$ as

+where $C$ is a constant, $k_p$ is a reference wave vector, and $n$ is an index that quantifies the deviation from scale invariance.
+The value of $n$ can be extracted from our numerical calculations to find with a very good approximation $n\approx 10^{-4}$.
+Such nearly scale-invariant spectrum was also found in the chiral GW that accompany the nonperturbative production of helical photons due to their coupling to axions\footnote{The spectral index of the tensor modes in \cite{Sorbo:2011rz} was not calculated.
+The spectral index of the scalar mode in the same model, however, was given in \cite{Anber:2009ua}, which indicated that the scalar spectrum is also nearly scalar invariant.}, \cite{Sorbo:2011rz}.
+Other models, however, predict a large deviation from scale invariance, see, e.g., \cite{Domcke:2016bkh}, and hence, the spectral index $n$ can be used to distinguish between various models\footnote{For instance see Refs.~\cite{Cook:2011hg,Barnaby:2011qe,Crowder:2012ik,Barnaby:2012xt,Anber:2012du,Maleknejad:2016qjz,Bartolo:2016ami} that study GW in various models.}.